What does Mental Health America do?

 No. The County Mental Health Complex provides direct services to patients with a mental illness who are uninsured.
 We are a private, non-profit (501c3) organization affiliated with Mental Health America (formerly the National Mental Health Association) that provides information, advocacy and service related to mental health.

-Who funds the Mental Health America?
+Who funds Mental Health America of Wisconsin?

 MHA is funded through a variety of sources including government grants; corporate contributions; individual donations; memorials; bequests; United Way and foundation grants.
 View our Annual Report for a listing of our funders.